What can I do to help my child ride the bus safely?

 What happens if my child goes to a school in Springfield, like CTC?

 The CTC buses leave the high school parking lot by 7:00 a.m..
-The same buses that take students to Springfield in the morning will bring them to a community bus stop in their area in the afternoon or can drop them off at the high school if they have a ride.
+We have a few Community Bus Stops.
+You are responsible for your child getting to either the Community Bus Stop or the High School to catch the bus in the mornings.
+The same buses that take students to Springfield in the morning will bring them to a Community bus stop in their area in the afternoon or can drop them off at the High School if they have a ride.